udarachamara/sellnbay/README.md

 5. Configuring tomcat with Eclipse (windows) -(https://javatutorial.net/run-tomcat-from-eclipse)
 6. Installation of maven in eclipse - (https://stackoverflow.com/questions/8620127/maven-in-eclipse-step-by-step-installation)
 7. Clone the repository and import it to eclipse
+8. Install Spring Tools in Eclipse IDE Marketplace.
-8. Run your MySQL Database/Wamp Server.
+9. Run your MySQL Database/Wamp Server.
-9. Run Maven Build
+10. Run Maven Build
-10. Run as Spring Boot Application
+11. Run as Spring Boot Application

-use postman

-service url
+Use Post Man to Check RESTful URLs

+Micro-Service URLs
 --------------

 localhost:8080/items  GET